- Home

 Studies have found that engaging with your immediate surroundings through mindfulness can effectively slow down the brain’s perception of time.

-To give it a go, try focusing on your environment and take time to notice throughout your day: what colour is the room you’re in right now?
+To give it a go, try focusing on your environment throughout the day: what colour is the room you’re in right now?
 What can you smell?
 What does the seat that you’re sitting on feel like?
 What sounds can you hear?
-What can you taste (when eating or drinking something)?
+What can you taste?

-Scrapbooking or journaling are other mindfulness techniques that can be useful for slowing down time.
-This is because they allow us to pause, reflect, and remember the details of events in our lives, instead of simply going through the motions of life without thinking.
-They can also help us savour special memories, and make time that’s passed feel much fuller, richer, and more valuable.
+Scrapbooking or journaling are mindfulness techniques that can be useful for slowing down time.
+They allow us to pause, reflect, and remember the details of events in our lives, instead of simply going through the motions.
+They can also help us savour special memories, and make time that’s passed feel richer and more valuable.

-For more tips on how to get started, check out our article; An introduction to mindfulness.
-We’ve also written about the practice of mindful eating, which can be another helpful tool, or why not take part in the weekly mindfulness meditation session over on Rest Less Events?
+For more tips, check out our introduction to mindfulness.
+We’ve also written about the practice of mindful eating, which can be another helpful tool to slow down time.
+Or why not take part in the weekly mindfulness meditation on Rest Less Events?

 2. Try something new

-According to Oliver Burkeman, the author of Four Thousand Weeks: Time and How to Use It, our perception of time is largely impacted by the amount of novelty in our lives.
+According to Oliver Burkeman, author of Four Thousand Weeks, our perception of time is largely impacted by the amount of novelty in our lives.

-As previously mentioned, the more new experiences we have, the slower time seems to pass while we process them, and the more we commit to memory – making events feel as though they lasted longer when we look back on them.
+As previously mentioned, the more new experiences we have, the slower time seems to pass and the more we commit to memory – making events feel as though they lasted longer when we look back on them.

-But, as we age, it can become easy to fall into routines and go into autopilot as we tend to stick to what we know out of convenience and comfort.
-And if we don’t actively seek out new experiences, we may not have many of them at all – causing time to feel like it’s getting faster.
+Our early childhood and teen years (which many perceive as passing more slowly) are full of novelty, but, as we age, it can become easy to fall into routines and go into autopilot mode.
+And if we don’t actively seek out new experiences, we may not have many of them at all – causing time to feel like it’s speeding up.

-Therefore, one of the most effective ways to slow down the sense of time in our lives is to take steps outside of our comfort zone and routines, and open ourselves up to trying new things.
+Therefore, one of the most effective ways to slow down time is to take steps outside of our comfort zone and routines, and open ourselves up to trying new things.

-This could include taking up new hobbies, learning about a new topic, and meeting new people.
+This could include taking up new hobbies, learning something new, or meeting new people.
 Equally, small changes to your everyday routine can make a difference and help to slow down time.
 For example, why not take a different route to work, try a different café, or cook some new recipes?

-Research has found that how stressed or anxious we are can dramatically affect our perception of time because intense emotions can lead the brain to distort it, either speeding it up or slowing it down.
+Research has found that how stressed or anxious we are can dramatically affect our perception of time because intense emotions can lead the brain to either speed up or slow down time.

 Therefore, many people find that one of the most effective (and enjoyable!) ways to slow down time is to travel and explore new places.

-According to Steve Taylor, author of Making Time: Why Time Seems To Pass At Different Speeds And How To Control It, people who go on adventurous trips report that their holidays seemed longer than those who choose a more predictable and less active week on a beach.
+According to Steve Taylor, author of Making Time: Why Time Seems To Pass At Different Speeds And How To Control It, people who go on adventurous trips report that their holidays seem longer than those who choose a more predictable and less active holiday.

-To put this into practise yourself, you could immerse yourself in new cultures, book an active holiday, or even plan a solo trip.
-The travel section of exciting ideas, if you’re looking for inspiration.
+To put this into practise, you could immerse yourself in new cultures, book an active holiday, or even plan a solo trip.
+If you’re looking for inspiration, the travel section of our website is full of exciting ideas.
+And you can browse thousands of travel deals below.

-And remember, you don’t have to go far to seek adventure.
-Even a day trip or night away can seem like an age compared to the same time period in the familiarity of our homes.
+And, remember, you don’t have to go far to seek adventure.
+Even a day trip or night away can seem like an age compared to the same time period in the familiarity of home.
 So why not enjoy the best of the UK by exploring a city you’ve never been to before or enjoying a staycation in one of our country’s most beautiful national parks?

 5. Do one thing at a time

-Have you ever noticed that when you’re jumping between tasks, time seems to speed up, making you feel frazzled?
-This is because our brains can only pay attention to one thing at a time.
+Often, when we jump between tasks, time seems to speed up, which can make us feel frazzled.
+This is because our brains can only successfully pay attention to one thing at a time.

 Instead, working through our to-do lists methodically, giving our full attention to each task, and avoiding doing several things at once can help to slow down our perception of time.
 Plus, research suggests that we typically work more effectively when we avoid multitasking.